CSCfi/csc-user-guide/docs/accounts/how-to-view-billing-units-usage.md

 !!!
 Note

-    Do not confuse quotas with resources.
+    Do not confuse quotas with billing units.
 Quotas are service-specific limits to keep the usage within limits.
 See the instructions under Computing, Cloud and Data for instructions how the remaining quotas can be followed up in each service.